We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 DIY vs. Hiring a Professional

 It’s recommended to hire a professional when installing quartz countertops.
 Quartz slabs can weigh between 20 and 25 pounds per square foot and are difficult to move unless you have the correct equipment.
 Professionals have the proper tools to cut and install quartz countertops and do the job right.
 If you decide to rent cutting tools for sink cutouts or edge finishes and make a mistake, you will incur extra expenses to replace the quartz slab.
-Installing quartz countertops is not recommended as a DIY project. recommended to install quartz countertops in your home.
+Installing quartz countertops is not recommended as a DIY project; instead, it’s advised to hire one of the best countertop installers to install quartz countertops in your home.

 Quartz countertop costs can be high, and the additional fees associated with the project can quickly add up.
 One way to save money on quartz countertop costs is to install the cheapest quartz you can find, but there are other ways to save without compromising on quality and the options you want.

-• Limit the number of slabs.
-Keeping the number of quartz slabs to one instead of two can significantly lower material costs.
-Ask if you can purchase half a slab, or for a small project like a bathroom counter, inquire if quartz remnants are an option.
+- Limit the number of slabs.
+Keeping the number of prefab quartz countertops to one slab instead of two can significantly lower material costs.
+Ask if you can purchase half a slab, or for a small project like a quartz countertop in a bathroom, inquire if remnants are an option.

 Asking the right questions about quartz countertop costs can minimize miscommunication and save money.
 Here are some questions to ask a quartz countertop professional.